EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-insert-data-into-a-multi-index-table.md

 ### 1. Verify If The User Already Exists

 Make use of the multi-index table iterator to find out if the user object already exists.
+The targeted user is searched based on its account name.

 ```cpp
 [[eosio::action]] void multi_index_example::set( name user ) {